 Choose wisely: the local climate influences us every day

-The type of climate you choose to live will influence your lifestyle situations, so it’s worth taking this into careful consideration when you’re scouting potential places to live in Mexico.
+The location you choose will determine the type of climate you experience, and this in turn will influence your lifestyle situations everyday, so it’s worth taking this into careful consideration when you’re scouting potential places to live in Mexico.

 By taking some time to consider the climate zones you naturally feel comfortable living in, you’ll be able to short list places which match those and thus help you to settle more easily when you move here.

 Mexperience offers you a comprehensive online resource of information and local knowledge to help you discover Mexico, explore choices, find opportunities and plan a new life in Mexico.
 Our resources include:

 - Insightful articles about living and lifestyle in Mexico

 - Complete guides to aspects of living in Mexico